 Colugo use extra flaps of skin between their legs to glide between higher and lower trees.
-They are also known as flying lemurs, but neither fly or are lemurs.
+They are also known as flying lemurs, but neither fly nor are lemurs.

 Dermoptera are closely related to another order of mammals, primates, based on genetic similarities.

-Colugo are medium-sized animals, approximately the same size as a large squirrel.
-Colugos are herbivores and feed on fruit, plants and flowers.
+Colugo are medium-sized animals, approximately the same size as a giant squirrel.
+Colugos are herbivores and feed on fruit, plants, and flowers.

-They were members of the now-defunct order Insectivora, and although not strictly insectivores, insects still make up most of the main food sources.
-Some also feed on bulbs, plants, small animals and fish.
+They were members of the now-defunct order Insectivora, and although not strictly insectivores, insects still make up most of the primary food sources.
+Some also feed on bulbs, plants, small animals, and fish.

 There are over three hundred and fifty species in the order Eulipotuphla.